bootstrap-vue/bootstrap-vue/src/components/toast/README.md

 - `b-toaster-bottom-right`
 - `b-toaster-bottom-left`

-The above toasters place the toasts in a stacked (columnar format).
+The above toasters place the toasts in a stacked (columnar format), fixed within the viewport (meaning they will always be in view regardless of viewport scroll position).
+If htere are more toasts than can fit on the viewport screen, some will be hidden until other toasts are hidden.

 `<b-toast>` uses the `b-toaster-top-right` toaster by default.